buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 Other times, make the monsters instill fear because they are big, hungry, magical, and evil; it is necessary for the players to fear for their characters, to never take victory for granted.

 The strength of the adversary is in the confidence in describing the situation, in a few lines, in looking the players in the eyes.
 Involve the players, and once you have their attention, the characters will also be more attentive.
 Try to place monsters that are coherent with the environment, the adventure, the situation.
-Don't randomly roll on tables; a well-organized encounter gives much more satisfaction than random monsters that *spawn*.
+Don' \*\*t randomly roll on tables; a well-organized encounter gives much more satisfaction than random monsters that *spawn*.

-Don't reduce everything to an MMORG where the goal is just to kill everything and everyone; there can always be many choices if you put in a little effort.
+Don' \*\*t reduce everything to an MMORG where the goal is just to kill everything and everyone; there can always be many choices if you put in a little effort.

 >> **Facing Monsters**: {
 Let this old man give you a couple of tips, young adventurer!

 - Not all enemies are defeated with a sword; many times a mace is also needed!

 - Sometimes weapons and brute force are not enough.
-If you don't have companions who can cast spells, make sure you always have the possibility to start a fire.
+If you don' \*\*t have companions who can cast spells, make sure you always have the possibility to start a fire.

 - Run.
-It's always a valid option if you have the means and see that the situation promises nothing good.
+It' \*\*s always a valid option if you have the means and see that the situation promises nothing good.

 - Get organized!
-Don't enter the dungeon headfirst without ever stopping except when you're dead!
-Rest, explore, check the environment, and when you're sure and feeling better, proceed!
+Don' \*\*t enter the dungeon headfirst without ever stopping except when you' \*\*re dead!
+Rest, explore, check the environment, and when you' \*\*re sure and feeling better, proceed!
 Your enemies are organizing and resting in the meantime, be careful!

-- Sometimes you can also talk to the enemies; they don't always want to die either.
+- Sometimes you can also talk to the enemies; they don' \*\*t always want to die either.

 - If you have to kill, do it with cruelty and speed.
-Don't waste time and optimize your hits, save energy and immediately prepare for another clash.
+Don' \*\*t waste time and optimize your hits, save energy and immediately prepare for another clash.

 ## Modifying Creatures